FAQ (Frequently Asked Questions)

 ♥ Some of my students are close to finishing their reading journey.
 What will happen next?

 Once the student has finished their reading journey, the student will be asked if he/she would like to “reset their journey” or upgrade to a begin another journey (at a discounted price).
 Resetting their journey will restart their avatar at the start of the reading route and allow you to journey across Canada or the World a second (or even a third!) time.
 All of their reading log minutes will be saved from their previous journey and you will get to revisit all of the cities and town across Canada or all of the countries across the World.The challenge can now be “how many times can you read across Canada or the World in one school year?”

 ♥ What if I need help setting up my program?

 Just email us at firstname.lastname@example.org with your questions and we’ll be happy to help.

 ♥ Can I use Mind Growth Education for something other than reading?

 Yes.
 You can use the system to track musical instrument practice, spelling test practice, handwriting practice, exercise minutes—really anything that needs to be tracked.

 ♥ What’s next for Mind Growth Education?

 I chose to launch our “Read Across Canada” program first.
 It’s a super popular one and used daily in classrooms across Canada.
-My intentions are to launch four more programs in the next few years: “Read Across the World”, “Read Across the United States of America”, “Read Across the Solar System” and “Read Across Canada – indigenous program” — as well as a variety of relatable lesson plans and activities in hopes to give teachers, tutors, parents, librarians, etc., a choice in programs for their upcoming school years.
+The following year, we launched our “Read Across the World” program.
+My intentions are to launch three more programs in the next few years: “Read Across the United States of America”, “Read Across the Solar System” and “Read Across Canada – Indigenous version” — as well as a variety of relatable lesson plans and activities in hopes to give teachers, tutors, parents, librarians, etc., a choice in programs for their upcoming school years.

 To be honest, this is just the beginning!
 Amazing things are to come!